 Just like iodine, selenium is important for thyroid function.
 With one of the best food sources being Brazil nuts, it’s another essential mineral that people can be deficient in.
 Selenium is a necessary mineral to activate thyroid hormones to manage the body’s metabolic rate, as well as heart and digestive function, muscle control, mood and bone maintenance.

 Changes in what we eat, hormone imbalances, disrupted brain chemicals and the pace of life underlie the majority of mental health problems including anxiety and depression.
-By addressing the deficiencies of the essential fats, vitamins and minerals through diet and supplementation, as well as seeking emotional support and making other lifestyle changes, we can go some way to solving the mental health issues that plague present day society.
+By addressing the deficiencies of the essential fats, vitamins and minerals through diet and supplementation, as well as seeking emotional support and making other lifestyle changes, we can go some way to reducing the mental health issues that plague present day society.

 McManus, S. Bebbington, P. Jenkins, R. et al. (2016) ‘Mental health wellbeing in England: Adult psychiatric morbidity survey 2014’ Leeds: NHS digital.